 This 2018 inductee to the Independent Country Music Hall of Fame is a true-blooded country music singer.
 He has stayed true to his roots since he started pursuing country music for a career.
 His move to Nashville came in February, 1990.
-After spending a few years in Nashville, and recording a couple of albums, knocking on doors, and then having to get out of the music business in 1996 due to his late wife’s illness, he returned to his passion in 2004.
-He wrote a few songs and what started as a fun hobby and a tribute to his late wife, he then recorded an album and entitled it "Warm Love."
-The title of that album came from the song he wrote as a tribute to his late wife based on an experience he had with her spirit a few weeks after her death in 2003.
+He pursued his music for a few years recording a couple of albums, knocking on doors, doing some travels for shows.
+He also landed a job teaching school for Nashville Public Schools.
+In 1996 he removed himself from the music business due to an illness his wife encountered.
+Battling this sickness for a little more than 6 years she succumbed in March of 2003.
+Jimmy spent another year grieving and working on himself as a person.
+He returned to his passion for music in 2004 and was only going to look at it as a hobby and for his late wife who always supported his desire for music.
+He wrote a few songs and what started as a fun hobby turned into a tribute to his late wife.
+He then recorded an album and entitled it "Warm Love."
+The title of that album came from the song he wrote as a tribute to his late wife based on an experience he had with her spirit one night as he was trying to sleep.

 Recording that album re-lit a fire in Jimmy’s heart that had been burning for a very long time.
 He knew right then he wanted back in the business.
-He took a deep look at himself and decided, if it was going to happen, he had to make it happen himself.
+He took a deep look at himself and decided, if it was going to happen he had to make it happen himself.
 He avoided the famed Music Row where all the publishers, record labels, producers, etc. conduct their business.
-He discovered the internet, did his own networking, promoted his music to radio stations, plotted his own path and created his own road to do what he loves to do.
+He discovered the internet, did his own networking, promoted his music to radio stations, plotted his own path, and created his own road to do what he loves to do.
 He started his own record label, his own publishing company, got with a producer (Danny Muhammad) he had known for 20 years and worked out a deal to start recording and selling his songs.
 He wrote, he searched for songs from other writers, and recorded some of the great cover songs of the past that he liked.
-With his new producer, he pushed out five more cd albums, “More Than You Know,” “Real Deal,” and “American Country Singer,” "Home," and, "The Journey."
+With his new producer, he pushed out six more cd albums, “More Than You Know,” “Real Deal,” and “American Country Singer,” "Home," , "The Journey," and his latest, "Live Before I Die."
 He has recorded over 100 songs altogether.

 His travels have taken him around the world.
 He has performed in over 28 states for House Concerts, Theaters, Casinos, listening rooms, Cafes, etc. Many people are jumping on this band wagon and getting Jimmy to come play a House Concert for them, their families, and friends.
 He has also performed in South Korea for the troops stationed there, and had a 12 day tour in Australia, capping that tour off with some performances in Tamworth, New South Wales, which is known as the home of the largest country music festival in the world.